 Why Companies Choose GCP

 GCP tends to focus on developers who want to build and run applications.
-It tends to focus on organizations that want to build apps but lack the on-premises data centers to support them.
+It tends to focus on organizations wanting to build apps but lack the on-premises data centers to support them.

 Most companies on GCP use the following services:

-Considerations When Choosing Between AWS, Azure, and GCP
+Things to Consider When Choosing Between AWS, Azure, & GCP

 While each service provider excels at something different, they all offer similar product lines.
 For example, Azure offers Machine-Learning-as-a-Service (MLaaS), just like AWS and GCP do.
 On the other hand, it might not be the primary use case for choosing Azure.
 When choosing the right cloud provider, a company should consider more than just the product suite.